Kurdish militants claim deadly ambush, Turkish jets retaliate

 The clashes mark a crescendo in a deadly stream of attacks since July, which officials said had already claimed the lives of at least 70 members of the security services and hundreds of PKK militants.

 The PKK has fought a three-decades-long insurgency against the government, demanding greater Kurdish autonomy.
-The group is listed as a terrorist organization in both Europe and the United States.
+The group is listed as a terrorist organisation in both Europe and the United States.

 Each side blames the other for the collapse of the ceasefire, which has left efforts to bring a lasting end to the conflict in tatters.